Efficacy of Nitric Oxide in Stroke trial

 Status

-Centres who have recruited one or more patients: 155
+Centres who recruited one or more patients: 168

-Countries who have recruited one or more patients: 19 - Australia, Canada, China, Denmark, Egypt, Eire, Georgia, Hong Kong, India, Italy, Malaysia, New Zealand, Philippines, Poland, Romania, Singapore, Spain, Sri Lanka, UK
+Countries who recruited one or more patients: 23 - Australia, Canada, China, Denmark, Egypt, Eire, Georgia, Greece, Hong Kong, India, Italy, Malaysia, New Zealand, Norway, Philippines, Poland, Romania, Singapore, Spain, Sri Lanka, Sweden, Turkey, UK

-Continents who have enrolled one or more patients: 5 - Africa, Asia, Australia-Oceania, Europe, North America
+Continents who enrolled one or more patients: 5 - Africa, Asia, Australia-Oceania, Europe, North America

 Funding